omgnetwork/ewallet/README.md

 OmiseGO eWallet
 ===============

-The OmiseGO SDK provides various applications and tools that, once integrated, allows any person or company to set up an eWallet with a node of the OmiseGO blockchain.
+The OmiseGO SDK provides various applications and tools that, once integrated, allow any person or company to set up an eWallet with a node of the OmiseGO blockchain.
 A person or company setting up the OmiseGO SDK in such a way is called a **provider**.

 # Table of Contents